Clinical Pharmacy (Primary Care)

 Attendance mode: Part-time

 Faculty of Life Sciences

-The new part-time, distance learning Postgraduate Diploma Clinical Pharmacy (Primary Care) is designed for newly qualified pharmacists.
+The new part-time, distance learning MSc Clinical Pharmacy (Primary Care) programme is designed for newly qualified pharmacists.
 It is the first programme of its kind in the UK.

 You’ll develop the clinical and advanced therapeutic skills required to work effectively in a GP practice, enhancing your ability to deliver safe and effective patient-centred care in partnership with multi-disciplinary teams.